Glenda-dev/Glenda-Docs/en/design/kernel/mem.md

 ## 5. Kernel Memory

-*   **Static Memory**: The kernel image and initial data structures (like the early boot allocator) occupy a fixed portion of memory.
+*   **Static Memory**: The kernel image and global data structures (like the `IRQ_TABLE` and `READY_QUEUES`) occupy a fixed portion of memory.
+The kernel does not use a dynamic heap allocator (`Vec`, `Box`, etc.) for its internal operations.
-*   **Dynamic Objects**: Once the Root Task is running, the kernel **never** allocates memory for itself.
+*   **Object Storage**: Once the Root Task is running, the kernel **never** allocates memory for itself.
 Every TCB, Page Table, or CNode required by a process must be provided by that process (or its parent) via the `Retype` mechanism.
+    *   The kernel uses the physical memory backing the `Untyped` capability to store the object's metadata.
+    *   Intrusive data structures (e.g., linked lists embedded in TCBs) are used to manage queues, avoiding the need for auxiliary memory allocation.
 *   **Strict Accounting**: This design ensures that a malicious process cannot exhaust kernel memory.
 If a process runs out of its own `Untyped` quota, it simply cannot create more kernel objects.

 ## 6. Capability Interface